carlosdamazio/carlosdamazio.github.io/_posts/2018-07-10-[EN]-Python-decorators.md

 ![Imnoteven](https://media.giphy.com/media/X0oyaVY9dOiBy/giphy.gif)

-Now I'll tackle for a brief moment on the topic about dealing with Decorators on Python of which are on a Linux system environment.
+Now I'll tackle for a brief moment on the topic about dealing with Decorators on Python.
 If you thought that I'd stop with the gifs, you got it wrong.
 ## Decorators?
 What's the matter of not using them?

-On a formal manner, a decorator is a pattern used to extend a certain behaviour on a function without actually changing it explicitelly.
+On a formal manner, a decorator is a pattern used to extend a certain behaviour on a function without actually changing it explicitly.
 In a way, you wrap the function with another function to get the behaviour you want.
 It's mainly used by developers for replicate a certain behaviour to other functions.